microprediction/timemachines/README.md

 # Why do it this way?

-There are important limitations to this package ... but also some alleged strengths:

    1. **Simple k-step ahead forecasts in functional style** There are no "models" here requiring setup or estimation, only stateless functions: